• Menu

 Carbon Automatic Backwash Systems

-Pros: Less pressure drop, better flow, media lasts longer.
+Pros: Less pressure drop, better flow, and longer media life.
 The once-a-week backwash and rinse keep the carbon filter clean and free of sediment.
-Carbon media is ‘reclassified,’ meaning the granular media is stirred up, exposing fresh sites on the media.
+Carbon media is ‘reclassified,' meaning the granular media is stirred up, exposing fresh sites on the media.
 The residue is removed and flushed out to drain.

-A backwashing carbon filter on the main water line leading to your home will remove chlorine from your water and be especially useful if you are also looking to filter sediment, rust, and odors from city water.
+A backwashing carbon filter on the main water line leading to your home will remove chlorine from your water.
+This is especially useful if you also want to filter sediment, rust, and odors from city water.

 In a downflow backwashing filter, water flows through the top of the tank, down through the media from top to bottom, and back up the distributor tube.